TroyLaPolice/European-Neolithic-Expansion/README.md

 	// ---------------------------------------------------
 	//  LEARNING --> HGs learn to farm from nearby farmers
 	// ---------------------------------------------------
-	i3.evaluate();
+	i3.evaluate(p1);
 	for (individual in p1.individuals)
 	{
-		if (individual.z == 1)
+		// Skip if the individual is a farmer and therefore doesn't learn farming as it is already practicing the behavior. if (individual.z == 1)
 			next;

-		// Get a vector the nearest neighbors within the learning distance (D) neighbors = i3.nearestNeighbors(individual);
+		// Get a vector the nearest neighbors within the learning distance (D) neighbors = i3.nearestNeighbors(individual, p1.individuals.length());

-		// Get ratio of HGs to farmers in the neighbors of the individual neighbor_freq = (sum(neighbors.z) / length(neighbors));
+		// Determine z for neighbors of the individual farmer_neighbors = sum(neighbors.z);

-		// If the HG is surrounded by a certain ratio of farmers (LP) it has the ablity to convert to farming by learning if (neighbor_freq >= LP)
+		HG_neighbors = (length(neighbors) - farmer_neighbors);

+		// Calculate the probability that the individual will learn farming based on the behavorial characteristics of its neighbors and its teacher preference.
+		LP = L * (farmer_neighbors) / (farmer_neighbors + gamma * HG_neighbors);

+		// Only ruyn if the probability of learning is greater than zero if ((isNAN(LP) == F) & LP != 0.0)
 		{
-			// choose nearest neighbor as a teacher, within the max distance teacher = i3.nearestNeighbors(individual, 1);

-			// Frequency of the interaction
-			for (i in seqLen(rpois(1, L)))
+			// Frequency of the interaction -> Individual learns at a probability defined above for (i in seqLen(rpois(1, LP)))
 			{
-				// Only runs if a potential teacher is nearby if (teacher.size())
-				{
-					// If teacher is a farmer and individual is a HG if (teacher.z == 1)
-					{
+				// Change to farmer
+				individual.z = 1;

 				if (Color_option2 == 1)
 				{
 					// -----------------------
 					// Color Based on Behavior
 					// -----------------------
 					// Change the HG to green to see the interaction
 					// and change its phenotype (z coordinate) from 0 to 1
 					// to represent the conversion to farmer
 					// Only first generation HG -> F converts are green individual.color = "green";
 				}
-						individual.z = 1;
 			}
 		}
 	}
 }
-	}
-}
 ```

-Learning is implemented in a similar way to reproduction.
-Where it differs is that a specified ratio of farmers to HGs must be met for learning to happen.

 Individual HGs can learn from farmers and their z coordinate changes but their ancestry stays the same.